-The dairy-free option … this recipe is the original that I’d noted on a recipe card long ago.
+This recipe is the original that I’d noted on a recipe card long ago.
 It contains dairy in a big way—cream cheese and sour cream and mozzarella cheese.
-For a dairy-free version, if you can eat soy, you can substitute Tofutti Better Than Cream Cheese for the cream cheese and Tofutti Better Than Sour Cream Sour Supreme for the sour cream.
-You can of course use Daiya Mozzarella Style Shreds (or another brand of choice) instead of dairy mozzarella.
-(See notes for additional information on adjustments to baking time for the dairy-free version.)
-Finally, one of the reasons that I don’t always like cooking with commercial dairy-free products is their inherent softness, their lack of “structure” so to speak.
-But in this dip, the soft nature of these ingredients really has little effect on the recipe.
-After all, it’s a dip … softness ensures “dippability”!
+For a dairy-free version, if you can eat soy, you can substitute a product such as Tofutti Better Than Cream Cheese for the cream cheese and Tofutti Better Than Sour Cream Sour Supreme for the sour cream.

 Naturally Gluten-Free Pizza Dip